yparitcher/rclone/docs/content/box.md

 | --------- |:-----:|:-----------:|
 | SP        | 0x20  | ␠           |

-Invalid UTF-8 bytes will also be replaced with a quoted representation, as they can't be used in JSON strings.
-For example, the invalid byte `0xFE` will be encoded as `‛FE`.
+Invalid UTF-8 bytes will also be [replaced](/overview/#invlid-utf8), as they can't be used in JSON strings.

 ### Transfers ###